CapSap/product-data-file-eb/README.md

 1. get a matrify export from shopify.
 Make sure you have product, variant and image info
 2. dump the excel into the /excel-files folder

+## Notes that I have not moved to a project management tool yet

+### ive got a new idea about the images:

+- i could create a new dictionary that takes in the partent ID, and colour, and an image url
+- and match this against a varient sku where the parent id matches, and the colour matches.

+### todos or a plan:

+- we are reading the single export file
+- instead of blacklist columns, whitelist them to only include desired.
+- and build a better dictionary for the url maapping. i can use the ID column and colour to help match
+  - so ill have a dic of ID, colour, url
+  - and when we go through each row, find all urls where the ID and colour match?
+- urls have correct info only within the url itself. and the parent ID will match the product.
+  - i thought i was using the "image alt text" column from shopify, but i am making my own by removing the size from the sku.

+### stopping at this problem:

+- still having problems here. csv file is showing a 0.0 in the int column. it needs to be whole number
+- also having trouble with staple tee 5001-WHT.
+The image url name is not formatted correctly